moemenhusseinshaaban/fruits-and-vegetables/README.md

 `bin/phpunit`

 # Usage
-- Run the below command for importing the food data and reqplace the `[Path-to-file]` with the file `request.json` or any other path to another file of food data.
+- Run the below command for importing the food data and replace the `[Path-to-file]` with the file `request.json` or any other path to another file of food data.
 `php bin/console app:process-food [Path-to-file]`
 - If you are using postman you can import [this](./Api-doc/fruites&vegetables.postman_collection.json) postman collection to use Apis.